niess/goupil/docs/overview.rst

 .. note::

-   Goupil also allows :doc:`py/external_geometry` to be plugged in via its :doc:`c/index`.
-In particular, Goupil comes with a :doc:`geant4`.
+   Goupil also allows an :doc:`py/external_geometry` to be plugged in via its :doc:`c/index`.
+In particular, Goupil includes a :doc:`geant4`.

 We start by importing the :doc:`goupil <py/index>` module as